|Value||Eligibility||Open date||Close date|

 This scholarship was established in 1970 by Alexis Albert on behalf of J. Albert & Son Pty Ltd.

 a.
-Established in 1970, the Albert Scholarship is to provide scholarships to students of the Sydney Conservatorium of Music to travel overseas to further their studies.
+Established in 1970, the Albert Scholarship is to provide scholarships to students who have graduated from the University of Sydney to travel overseas.

 b.
 This Scholarship was established from Alexis Albert on behalf of J. Albert & Son Pty Ltd.

-c.
-Applicants must be the University of Sydney Honours graduates in:
+b.
+Applicants must be a University of Sydney graduate in either a:

 a.
 The Scholarship will be awarded on the basis of: